When to seek help?

 Therapy, medication or a combination of these is often a good remedy.
 Sometimes hospital treatment is necessary.

 You can talk to a health care professional, such as a doctor or nurse, in confidence.
 They are under the obligation of secrecy.
-This means that they will not reveal your affairs to other authorities.
+This means that they will not reveal your affairs to anyone.
 If some other health care specialist needs your details, you will be asked for your permission to give them.

 Private mental health services

 You can also make an appointment at a private clinic for a psychiatrist or psychologist.
 It is sometimes possible to get an appointment there faster, but it is considerably more expensive for the customer.

 The Social Insurance Institution of Finland (Kela) pays part of the expenses of private health care, if you are covered by Finnish national health insurance.
 Ask for more information at Kela.

 Sometimes Kela’s reimbursement can be deducted directly from the sum you pay at the cash desk.
 Take along the certificate that states that you are covered by the Finnish national health insurance.
 You can also apply for reimbursement from Kela afterwards.